 Niggling Heel Pain?
 You May Have Plantar Fasciitis

-The plantar fascia is a thick and fibrous ligament which runs along the sole of your feet and up to the calcaneus (heel bone), and it plays an important role in shock absorption and arch formation.
-Plantar fasciitis is a condition which can affect anyone, but it is most common amongst runners, hikers, traceurs and those who participate in high intensity sports.
-The condition comes about due to micro tears which form along the plantar fascia over a period of time; leading to inflammation, irritation and pain.
+Plantar heel pain, sometimes called plantar fasciitis, can be caused by a number of factors, one being irritation occurring around the plantar fascia.
+The plantar fascia is a thick and fibrous piece of connective tissue which runs along the sole of your foot and up to the heel bone.
+The plantar fascia plays an important role in shock absorption and arch formation when you walk or run.
+Plantar heel pain is a condition which can affect anyone, but it is most common amongst runners, hikers and those who participate in high intensity sports.
+The condition is triggered due to micro tears which form along the plantar fascia over a period of time, leading to inflammation, irritation and pain.

-If you are concerned you may be suffering from plantar fasciitis, rest assured that Brunswick Heads Physio are your trusted partner in recovery.
+If you are concerned you may be suffering from plantar heel pain, rest assured that Brunswick Heads Physio is your trusted partner in recovery.
 In this blog post, we’ll be highlighting everything you need to know about this common heel condition and how best to treat it.

 The plantar fascia is a thick and non-elastic band of tissue.
-Repetitive stretching caused by excessive load on the feet and over-exertion can result in varying levels of damage, with the individual usually experiencing heel pain, inflammation and visible bruising around the heel and soles of feet.
+Repetitive stretching caused by excessive load on the feet and over-exertion can result in varying levels of damage, with the individual usually experiencing heel pain, particularly in the morning or during exercise.

-Some of the most common reasons and contributing factors for plantar fasciitis occurrence include:
+Some of the most common reasons and contributing factors of plantar heel pain include the following:

-If you are experiencing ongoing heel or foot pain, particularly during weight-bearing, it is important that you visit your physiotherapist as soon as possible for a diagnosis.
-For people with plantar fasciitis, it is common for pain to subside after taking a few steps and the condition may improve over time.
+If you are experiencing ongoing heel or foot pain, particularly first thing in the morning, it is important that you visit your physiotherapist as soon as possible for a diagnosis.
+For people with plantar heel pain, it is common for pain to subside after taking a few steps and the condition may improve over time.
 This is because the fascia tightens up whilst you are asleep, and with each step it starts to ease up.

-It is important to see a physiotherapist to confirm the cause and extent of your condition, as well as provide you with a comprehensive treatment plan to help ease the pain and enable you to return to your normal routine.
+Nonetheless, it is important to see a physiotherapist to confirm the cause and extent of your condition, and so you can be provided with a comprehensive treatment plan to help ease the pain and enable you to return to your normal routine.

-Treatment of Plantar Fasciitis at Brunswick Heads Physio
+Treatment of Plantar Heel Pain at Brunswick Heads Physio

-There are a range of treatment options available for plantar fasciitis.
-These include the use of an orthotic device designed to support and correct, as well as strength training and exercises developed based on an individual assessment of your condition.
+There are a range of treatment options available for plantar heel pain.
+These may include the use of an orthotic device or taping specifically designed to support and offload, as well as strength training and exercises developed based on an individual assessment of your condition.

 Treatment will help with:

-Most clients start to see an improvement within 2-3 weeks.
-We adopt a tailored approach towards treatment, and we closely monitor you progress throughout.
-Your physiotherapist is available to answer any questions, and will introduce new exercises at the appropriate stages to support your recovery.
+While some clients may start to see an improvement within 2-3 weeks, most of the time plantar heel pain can take many months to settle.
+Partnering up with Brunswick Heads Physio will help optimise your recovery by adopting a tailored approach towards treatment, not to mention we closely monitor your progress throughout.
+Your physiotherapist is available to answer any questions, and they will introduce new exercises at the appropriate stages to support your recovery.

 Overcome Pain and Regain Control – Contact Brunswick Heads Physio Today

-Don’t let plantar fasciitis get in the way of enjoying life to the full, seek assistance from one of our fully qualified and experienced physios and you’ll be on the road to recovery before you know it.
+Don’t let plantar heel pain get in the way of enjoying life to the full, seek assistance from one of our fully qualified and experienced physios and you’ll be on the road to recovery before you know it.

 Book an appointment by calling 0419 629 333 and we’ll develop a strength training program to help ease the pain and reduce the chance of recurrence.